[Updated November 19, 2019]

 Once I got to college, I pretty much ignored all languages for the whole first semester.
 Spring 2014 I started studying vocab on Memrise and purchased Korean Grammar in Use: Beginner.
 Once summer hit, though, I pretty much stopped studying again.

 Spring 2015 I really got motivated, and started studying Korean like crazy.
 Since then, I’ve been moving fairly quickly.
 During the previous years of Korean interest, I had dabbled with TTMIK’s online lessons, getting about halfway through level 2.
-Since the beginning of 2015, I’ve made it all the way through level 8, though some of the lessons I definitely need to review.
+Within just a couple of months, I quickly powered all the way through level 8, which was a big jump in level.